liam-brha/weather/readme.md

 ```
 note: updated this code to cover a wider dataset for testing, but the datapoints are all over the shot

+## more date issues
+So the 1 day ahead prediction is ahead by an extra day. thats a very large issue.

 # Time distribution and delayed submission
 Consistently distributing time on this project was difficult.
 Prototyping and laying out the relevant services and architecture was an intriguing and motivating exercise, in which I was forced to consider the amount of time I had and what skills I could use to effectively implement my goal before the due date.
 The next day I got out of bed ready to work and it suddenly occurred to me to read up on boot processes and Linux distros.
 I spent three days working around the clock to customise three different machines.
 Post that momentary endeavour, I worked on the project around the clock.
 Multiple hours a day for an entire week.
 My time mismanagement within this stage was to do with exploring features and methods of doing things that I didn't end up using.
 Really in retrospect, this inefficiency could be almost exclusively mitigated by working to a proper design doc.
 I did not.
 After working for a week straight, I was completely burnt out and in no position to submit.
 So the only progress I made in the following week was CORS and a little bit of work on the front end.
 Oh yeah in the midst of all this I also had to start and finish three other assessments, further decreasing the number of hours I could cope with working on the project.\